jac99/MinkLoc3D/README.md

 Before the network training or evaluation, run the below code to generate pickles with positive and negative point clouds for each anchor point cloud.
 NOTE: Training and evaluation pickles format has changed in this release of MinkLoc3D code.
-If you have created these files using the previous version of this code, they must be removed and re-created.
+If you have created these files using the previous version of the code, they must be removed and re-created.

 ```generate pickles
 cd generating_queries/